shell909090/doh/README.md

 * rfc8484
 * google

-As output protocol, you should indicate rfc8484 or google, to specify which exactly protocol we actually use.
+As an output protocol, you should indicate rfc8484 or google, to specify which exactly protocol we actually use.

-Here is some examples as output.
+Here are some examples as output.

 	doh -q --protocol rfc8484 --url https://security.cloudflare-dns.com/dns-query www.baidu.com
 	doh -q --protocol google --url https://dns.google.com/resolve www.baidu.com

-As input protocol, doh are fine.
+As an input protocol, doh are fine.
 We support both protocols on the same http/https server.

-Here is some examples as input.
+Here are some examples as input.

 	doh --config doh.json
 	doh -q --protocol rfc8484 --url http://localhost:8053/dns-query www.baidu.com